Hey, folks, and greetings to you, music lovers, thrill seekers, conversationalists, and appreciators of fact.

 And nobody is commenting on that in these packages.

-Just as the Michael J. Fox commercials imply that Republican senatorial candidates do not want Parkinson's disease sufferers to ever be cured.
+Implying that George W. Bush doesn't want people with paralysis to ever be able to walk, just as the Michael J. Fox commercials imply that Republican senatorial candidates do not want Parkinson's disease sufferers to ever be cured.

 Here's what's going on in Missouri.

-Now Missouri is the greatest example of this, and this is going to be redundant for those of you who've been with us the whole program, but bear with me, because repetition is the simplest way to get this home to people.
+Now, Missouri is the greatest example of this, and this is going to be redundant for those of you who've been with us the whole program, but bear with me because repetition is the simplest way to get this home to people.

 There is a constitutional amendment on the Missouri ballot called Amendment 2.